texhex/SQLitePragmaPerf/README.md

 # SQLitePragmaPerf
 **IN EARLY DEVELOPMENT.
 PLEASE IGNORE FOR NOW**

+*Wer mißt, mißt Mist* -German proverb

 This project tests the effect of System.Data.SQLite database connection settings or [PRAGMA][pragmas] statement on different SQL statements.
 When all tests are run, it generates CSV files which can be further analyzed.

-It’s intent to proof or disproof if pragma X set to Y would result in a 1420% performance gain.
+It’s intent to proof or disproof if pragma X set to Y would result in a 420% performance gain.

 ##<a name="limitations">Limitations</a>